KaiZeN9999/tprm-simulation-novabridge/README.md

 under Indian regulatory frameworks, including RBI Outsourcing Guidelines, the DPDP Act 2023, and PCI-DSS v4.0.

+🏢 The Scenario:
+Organization: NovaBridge Financial Services Pvt.
+Ltd.
+Industry: Fintech / Lending & Payments
+Size: ~1,200 employees, operations in India and UAE Regulatory Environment: RBI guidelines, DPDP Act (India), PCI-DSS (for payment processing) NovaBridge offers personal loans, merchant payments, and a co-branded credit card product.
+It relies heavily on third-party vendors for core operations.
+Your Role: Junior GRC Analyst in the Risk & Compliance team, reporting to the Head of GRC — Priya Nair.

+🧩 Why TPRM Matters Here
+NovaBridge shares sensitive customer financial data (PAN, Aadhaar, bank statements, transaction history) with several third parties.
+A vendor breach or failure could trigger regulatory penalties, data leaks, or service outages — all catastrophic for a fintech.

 The goal is to build audit-ready TPRM documentation across the full vendor lifecycle — from policy design through incident response — mirroring real-world GRC workflows.